safirKebieh/QRCodeGenerator/README.md

 # QR Code Generator - WinForms App (C#)

-This is AAAA a simple Windows Forms application built in C# that generates a QR Code from a public URL.
+This is a simple Windows Forms application built in C# that generates a QR Code from a public URL.

 ![image](https://github.com/user-attachments/assets/c2082ed3-7412-429d-8330-c57da5f15c00)